Comparing mortgage rates is one of the easiest ways to save

-People who compare more than three mortgage rates save an average of $1,300 over the lifetime of their home loan, according to our trusted service provider, GuideToLenders.
-Try its mortgage comparison calculator now and search rates from up to 170 different lenders.
+People who compare mortgage rates save an average of $300 per year and thousands of dollars over the lifetime of their home loan, according to the Consumer Financial Protection Bureau.
+Our friends at GuideToLenders offer a mortgage comparison calculator—try it now and search rates from up to 170 different lenders.
 That saves you all the manual research.

 How the mortgage comparison calculator works

 - Complete just one form online (takes less than 5 minutes).